paalamugan/single-spa-example-global/README.md

 ## How to Use

-- One Way to do
+- One Way to do, Registered store from single-spa microfrontend

 ```ts
 import { StoreDistributorFromRedux } from "single-spa-global";